-Iran: Prisoner of conscience goes on dry hunger strike
+Iran: Political prisoner goes on dry hunger strike

 Prisoner of conscience Soheil Arabi who had been on a 40-day honger strike, has now switched to a dry hunger strike to protest his detention.